aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear.md

 Tools: Figma, Webflow, Cursor
 Status: Published
 Created: November 18, 2024 8:52 PM
-Summary: Freedom2hear is an emotion-based, contex-aware AI that helps organisations protect their communities from toxicity and online abuse.
-I’ve been leading 0-1 product design to support Innovation & Growth initiatives for their content moderation product, as well as identifying and validating innovative product opportunities.
+Summary: Freedom2hear is a B2B enterprise platform using emotion-based, context-aware AI to protect online communities from toxicity and abuse.
+I led 0–1 product design for its new self-serve moderation platform.
+Alongside delivery, I helped reposition the brand, co-led two funding rounds, and embedded design into leadership-level decisions and direction.

 ## Impact